cwendorf/EASI/docs/functions/estimateMeanComplex.md

 ### Description

-Provides the confidence intervals for a mean contrasts and the difference between those contrasts.
+Provides the confidence intervals for mean contrasts and the difference between those contrasts.

 ### Usage